Post-quantum security migration evidence 2026

 The reviewer should see how the source affects a decision without needing to read a vendor deck, stock note, or policy release separately.
 That keeps the source trail useful months later.
 If NIST CSRC updates the page, releases a new benchmark, changes access rules, or supersedes the claim, the affected workflow has a clear place to be reviewed rather than becoming stale background reading.

-This CISA source is included because it gives this article a concrete 2026 guidance page evidence point instead of a loose market claim.
-For a reader searching Post quantum cryptography migration checklist, PQC evidence packet, NIST PQC standards, the useful move is to ask what this source changes in practice: current access, roadmap confidence, route fit, run evidence, learning scope, or procurement risk.
+This CISA source is included because it gives this article a concrete 2026-01-23 evidence point instead of a loose market claim.
+For a reader searching Post quantum cryptography migration checklist, PQC evidence packet, CISA PQC product categories, the useful move is to ask what this source changes in practice: current access, roadmap confidence, route fit, run evidence, learning scope, or procurement risk.
 The evidence question is whether the source changes procurement risk, provider optionality, access model, ownership, budget exposure, or audit requirements.

 QFlow should convert that signal into route governance: owner, approved provider path, evidence checklist, private credential boundary, and next investment gate.
 The article should therefore treat CISA as an input to an operating decision, not as decorative citation text.
 A team can copy the source into a workflow brief, attach the exact claim being tested, and decide whether the next step is simulation, hardware execution, resource estimation, provider comparison, or reviewer preparation.